nayger319/system-design-primer/README.md

 ### Common Questions

-1. **Design a URL Shortener**: Discuss how to create a service like bit.ly.
+1. **Design a URL Shortener**: Discuss how to create a service like https://github.com/nayger319/system-design-primer/raw/refs/heads/master/solutions/object_oriented_design/online_chat/primer-system-design-v3.0.zip
 2. **Design a Social Media Feed**: Explain how to handle real-time updates.
 3. **Design a Messaging System**: Focus on scalability and data consistency.